The Best Baseball Card Ever

 a modern work of art and the best baseball card ever displayed...

 My dad had this idea in the late 1980's, and this is the prototype he created to secure the copyright to it.
 This is a George Brett trophy style lamp that is meant to display a baseball card on.
 His idea was to display a baseball card of your favorite player batting, while also doubling as a nightlight with the ball shining into the web of the glove and onto a framed picture of the player in a fielding position.
-My dad chose Mr. Brett for his detailed example of this.
+My dad chose Mr. Brett for his detailed example.
 None of these were ever sold and the molds are long gone.
 This is museum quality artwork from a stalled business attempt just a short lifetime ago.
 For me to find such a personal card like this over three decades later will always be astonishing to me.
-I have to believe that God wanted to create the best baseball card ever displayed and used us to do it.
+I have to believe that God wanted to create the best baseball card ever displayed, and he used us to do it.

-Over the years there have been a few different George Brett cards on it, and not even a perfect rookie card could top the perfect scene that this card completed.
+Over the years there have been a few different George Brett cards on it, and not even a "perfect" 1975 Topps rookie card could top the perfect scene this card created.
 From that Rawlings logo to the style of cursive writing used for the Flawless logo, this One of One relic is no doubt the best baseball card ever signed by George Brett.
 It's unlike anything ever seen in the hobby or the art world and combines both brilliantly.
-Three decades stand between these two and they look like a match made in Heaven.
+Three decades stand between these two, and they look like a match made in Heaven.
 And not only is this the best George Brett card ever made; it's the best baseball card ever displayed, and it couldn't be more obvious.
 Rawlings was the brand of glove my dad used to make the mold for this lamp, so that logo is just as correct as the way his eyes follow that homerun he just hit.

-Based on looks alone, there has never been a baseball card that was truly meaningful or convincing enough to be proclaimed "the best baseball card ever", until this majestic anomaly entered the game.
+Based on looks alone, there has never been a baseball card that was truly meaningful or convincing enough to be proclaimed "the best baseball card ever", until this majestic treasure entered the game.
 Meet The Best Baseball Card Ever - a modern work of art and the best baseball card ever displayed.

-All of the cards and their cases are at least near mint or better without any noticeable marks or scratches.
+All of these cards and their cases are at least near mint or better without any noticeable marks or scratches.
 In fact, I sent a couple cards back to Panini for replacement and another for a chipped case.
-Not all Panini Flawless baseball cards come sealed with that security sticker on the top either, so I had to use cases from other sealed parallels for cards like Bo and Rocket that didn't come that way new.
-The cards are normally kept in clear protective bags and the bags are changed every time the cards are taken out.
+Not all Panini Flawless baseball cards come sealed with that security sticker on top either, so I had to use cases from other sealed parallels for cards like Bo and Rocket that didn't come that way new.
+The cards are normally kept in clear protective bags, and the bags are changed every time the cards are taken out.
 I use these Ultra-PRO resealable bags because they work really well at protecting the cases from dust and fingerprints.
 The gallery below shows the Honus Wagner diamond gem in one.
-When the field is complete, the bags come off for the best baseball card spectacle ever.
+When the field is complete, the bags come off for the best baseball card spectacle ever!

 The Best Baseball Card Ever

-Copyright 1989-2025
+Copyright 1989-2026

 The Best Baseball Card Ever